w00jay/knopic/README.md

 to the controller endpoint, which is a kubernetes service.
 See the operator-sdk guide.

-Worker nodes will only run on kubelets labeled with `linstor.linbit.com/knopic-node=true`
+Worker nodes will only run on kubelets labeled with `linstor.linbit.com/linstor-node=true`

 ### Etcd

 An etcd cluster must be running and reachable to use this operator.
-By default, the controller will try to connect to `etcd-knopic` on port `2379`
+By default, the controller will try to connect to `etcd-linstor` on port `2379`

 A simple in-memory etcd cluster can be set up using helm:
 ```
 kubectl create -f examples/etcd-env-vars.yaml
 helm repo add bitnami https://charts.bitnami.com/bitnami
-helm install bitnami/etcd --name=etcd-knopic --set statefulset.replicaCount=3 -f examples/etcd-values.yaml
+helm install bitnami/etcd --name=etcd-linstor --set statefulset.replicaCount=3 -f examples/etcd-values.yaml
 ```

 If you encounter difficulties with the above steps, you may need to set RBAC